 Your business may be going wonderfully, but if all figures aren’t correctly recorded, you can’t prove to a lender that you can service the loan.

 Protect Your Income

 If you’re the sole earner, or simple the highest earner, take out an income protection policy.
-This could show a lender that your willing to protect your self-employed income, and by default, their loan.
+This could show a lender that you are willing to protect your self-employed income, and by default, their loan.
 As you’re a self-employed mortgage applicant in Ireland, insuring your income in case of your illness, together with appropriate business insurance, will protect you, as the main asset of your company.

 Do you have any other sources of income?
-(This could be rental income from other property, in which case you’ll need a deposit of at least 20%, as you won’t be a First Time Buyer.
+(This could be rental income from other property, in which case you’ll need a deposit of at least 20%, as you won’t be a First Time Buyer self-employed.
 This will be the case even with joint mortgage self-employed and employed applicants, where only one has previously owned property.)

 Income from a pension or social welfare payment.

 Any income from rental properties you may own.
 Make sure you’re declaring this income correctly for tax purposes.